FreeDSx/LDAP/docs/Server/Configuration.md

 | `ServerOptions::SASL_SCRAM_SHA3_512_PLUS` | `SCRAM-SHA3-512-PLUS` |

 All mechanisms call `getSaslIdentity()` on `PasswordAuthenticatableInterface`.
-PLAIN accepts any hash scheme supported by `PasswordHashVerifier`; challenge mechanisms (CRAM-MD5, DIGEST-MD5, SCRAM-*) require a plaintext or recoverable password since the digest is computed server-side.
+PLAIN accepts any hash scheme supported by `PasswordHashService`.
+Challenge mechanisms (CRAM-MD5, DIGEST-MD5, SCRAM-*) require a plaintext or recoverable password since the digest is computed server-side.

 All mechanisms are handled through `PasswordAuthenticatableInterface` — no separate handler interface is required.